-I never dreamed of the roller coaster ride that my life would undertake when I married Bill Subritzky, a struggling lawyer so poor that he borrowed money from me for our honeymoon.
+I never dreamed of the roller coaster ride that my life would become when I married Bill Subritzky, a struggling lawyer so poor that he borrowed money from me for our honeymoon.

-Since that day, December 18, 1948, life has been a blur involving business success, child rearing, marriage breakdowns, conversion to Christ and, finally, a very public international ministry.
+Since that day life has been a blur involving business success, child rearing, marriage breakdowns, conversion to Christ and, finally, a very public international ministry.

-If anybody had predicted such a progression before we married I would have laughed - or cried.
-I never wanted a highprofile Christian ministry and I had no desire to be called to evangelism, though I have had leanings that way for most of my life and have seen large numbers of people won for Christ.
-I certainly never dreamed that God would catapult me into teaching Christian truths to thousands of women world-wide!
+If anybody had predicted such a progression before we married I would have laughed or cried.
+I never wanted a high profile Christian ministry and I had no desire to be called to evangelism, though I have had leanings that way for most of my life and have seen large numbers of people won for Christ.
+I certainly never dreamed that God would catapult me into teaching Christian truths to thousands of women worldwide!